aquatix/dammit.nl/content/posts/europython2017-part2.md

 Next up was [Practical Debugging - Tips, Tricks and Ways to think](https://ep2017.europython.eu/conference/talks/practical-debugging-tips-tricks-and-ways-to-think) by Radoslav Georgiev, speaking about patterns and how stack traces are your friend.

 He had a set of rules to live by as a developer, starting with the golden rule: if you find a bug, add a test for it (making it reproducible).
-Keep in mind tostay away from constant regression, and when debugging use ipdb/pdb (better than print of course) (by the way, `launch_ipdb_on_exception` as context manager, saves you a lot of 'cont, <enter>, cont, <enter>'), check tests, check input validation, check algorithms, check the system design and of course check your understanding of the problem space.
+Keep in mind tostay away from constant regression, and when debugging use ipdb/pdb (better than print of course) (by the way, `launch_ipdb_on_exception` as context manager, saves you a lot of 'cont, enter, cont, enter'), check tests, check input validation, check algorithms, check the system design and of course check your understanding of the problem space.

 Another practical tip was to explain your problem to someone (the well-known rubber duck debugging).